-Bid Team Structure: Research Reveals Top Roles and When to Hire
+Proposal Team Structure: Research Reveals Top Roles and When to Hire

 When structured effectively, proposal teams add tremendous business value.
-Besides triaging requests for proposals (RFPs) for huge contracts, strong bid teams craft compelling narratives, soothe collaboration woes with proposal color team reviews, and even proactively seek new business through capture planning.
+Besides triaging requests for proposals (RFPs) for huge contracts, strong proposal teams craft compelling narratives, soothe collaboration woes with proposal color team reviews, and even proactively seek new business through capture planning.

 Read on for new research about common proposal team structures and when to hire.
-Plus, candid advice from five proposal leaders on how to successfully establish your proposal team roles and responsibilities.
+Plus, get candid advice from five proposal leaders on how to successfully establish your proposal team roles and responsibilities.

 In this article, you’ll learn:

-1. What is a Bid Team?
+- What is a Bid Team?

-5. How to Steadily Build Your Bid Team Structure
+- How to Build Your Proposal Team

-6. Building a Business Case for Future RFP Success
+- Building a Business Case for Future RFP Success

 What is a Bid Team?

 A bid team refers to a group of individuals, either within your own organization or subcontractors and agents, who are involved in the process of assembling a bid in response to a procurement team.
-This group plays a crucial role in the bidding process, ensuring that the bid is competitive and meets all the necessary requirements to more business for their organization. 💰
+This group plays a crucial role in the bidding process, ensuring that the bid is competitive and meets all the necessary requirements to win more business for their organization. 💰

 Why Do You Need a Proposal Team?

-Answering a tender is a huge undertaking, taking an average of 32 hours for every single response.
+Answering a tender is a huge undertaking, taking an average of 30 hours for every single response.

 When a company has a dedicated proposal team, outcomes tend to include:

-• Higher satisfaction with the proposal process overall (60% on average)
+- Higher satisfaction with the proposal process overall (60% on average)

-• An average win rate of 51% or higher
+- An average win rate of 51% or higher

-• Less stress for RFP contributors
+- Less stress for RFP contributors

-Research across 1,500+ RFP teams globally shows that 55% of the time, proposal teams lead an organization’s RFP response process.
+Research across 1,660+ RFP teams globally shows that 56% of the time, proposal teams lead an organization’s RFP response process.
 And, perhaps unsurprisingly, this actually benefits a company’s bottom line, as top-performing teams (who win 51% or more of bids) are found more likely to have a dedicated department owning their proposal process.

 Olivia Hartman, Proposals and Growth Operations Leader for Lyra Health, explains there’s a key way that proposal teams support a company’s revenue function.

-Proposal Tipping Points: When Your Organization Should Start a Bid Team
+Tipping Points: When Your Organization Should Start a Bid Team

 For employees who don’t handle them regularly, learning how to respond to an RFP can be daunting.